What is Employment and Personal Development?

 How can we support you?

-Mencap’s employment & personal development services support people with a learning disability in different ways.
+Mencap’s employment and personal development services support people with a learning disability in different ways.

 The best programme for you could depend on different things such as your age, where you live, or how ready you are to get a job.
 The main programmes you could take part in are set out below.